-Assets limited as to use include various accounts held with a trustee in accordance with indenture requirements.
-The indenture terms require that the trustee control the expenditure of bond proceeds for capital projects.
-Assets limited as to use consist of cash and cash equivalents.
-Amounts required to fund current liabilities of SHC have been classified as current assets in the consolidated balance sheets at August 31, 2010 and 2009.
+Assets limited as to use include accounts held with a trustee to cover professional liability claims and consist of cash and cash equivalents.
+Amounts required to fund current liabilities of SHC have been classified as current assets in the consolidated balance sheets at August 31, 2011 and 2010.